cerner/terra-framework/packages/terra-form-validation/docs/NumericValidation.md

 };
 ```

-Now for the more complicated validation which is the level of precision we want in our input.
-For the example let us say that we want 3 decimals worth of precision and we don't want to accept more than that.
-There are multiple ways of validating this but since our value is a string, we'll use string functions to validate.
+Now, let's check for precision.
+For this example, lets validate to the thousandth place (three decimal places).
+Since our value is a string, we'll use string functions to validate.

-We will split the given string on its `.` character, and then check to make sure the 2nd string we get from doing this has a length of 3 or less.
+Use `.` as a delimiter and check for a length less than or equal to 3.

 ```javascript
 const validateNumber = (value) => {